 This should clear table formatting and remove all of the table features as it reverts your data back into standard Excel cells.
 Note that when you remove formatting, you will also lose any structured references that were made in formulas that referenced things inside of the table.

 Hopefully, our Microsoft Excel create table guide has provided you with the information that you need to start formatting data as tables in your spreadsheets.

-By customizing certain datasets as tables you will have easier ways to sort and filter the important information to streaming your data processing needs.
+By customizing certain datasets as tables, you will have easier ways to sort and filter the important information to streamline your data processing needs.